Loopring/protocols/packages/loopring_v3/DESIGN.md

 `SignedOffchainWithdrawal`s can be sent to the Operators for commitment.

-### On-chain Withdrawal Request
+### Onchain Withdrawal Request

 A user calls `withdraw` and the request is added to the withdrawal chain.
-See [here](#on-chain-depositwithdraw-request-handling) how on-chain requests are handled.
+See [here](#onchain-depositwithdraw-request-handling) how onchain requests are handled.

 ## Ring Settlement

 The ring settlement is just as in protocol 2 with some limitations:
 - Only 2 order rings
 - No P2P orders (always use fee token)
-- No on-chain registration of orders
+- No onchain registration of orders
 - No fee waiving mechanism with negative percentages (which would pay using order fees, greatly increasing the number of constraints)

-Orders and order-matching are still completely off-chain.
+Orders and order-matching are still completely offchain.

 **Rings are automatically scaled** to fill the orders as much as possible with the funds available in the Merkle tree at the time of settlement.
 The order that pays the margin (if there is any) needs to be the first order in the ring.